Xeon Platinum 8368Q vs Xeon w5-2555X

 So, is Xeon w5-2555X better than Xeon Platinum 8368Q?

 Yes.
-Xeon w5-2555X is the better overall CPU here.
-You are getting a 17.7% average FPS lead across 50 shared CPU game tests in our data, 2.1% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Xeon w5-2555X is the better all-around CPU here.
+It gives you a 17.7% average FPS lead across 50 shared CPU game tests in our data, 2.1% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon w5-2555X is the better pick here.
+If gaming is the priority, Xeon w5-2555X is the better pick.
 According to our tests, it delivers 17.7% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon w5-2555X is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon w5-2555X is the stronger fit.
 You are getting 2.1% better PassMark, backed by 14 cores and 28 threads.

 Which one is the smarter buy today, not just the cheaper CPU?